Doron-Az/BookStore/README.md

 ## License

 This project is licensed under the Hadassah College license.
-You can find the full text of the license in the LICENSE file in the repository.

 ## Known Issues